 Find out how B2B industries like manufacturing and high tech transformed amid the pandemic.
 Manufacturers had an important realization: Your buying experience should be simple, even if your products aren’t.
 This is a valuable takeaway for every industry.

 The Renaissance was a period of renewal and passion, with the invention of the Gutenberg printing press allowing citizens to communicate quickly to a wide audience.
 Today, technology is driving changes across the globe, altering the way business is done amid unprecedented events, and taking leaps forward at a breakneck pace.
 Welcome to the Digital Renaissance.

 Within any period of renaissance, those that can readjust and transform are the ones that will survive – and maybe even flourish, and the Digital Renaissance is no exception.

 If a Renaissance means an upending of norms, then “adapt” really means “reinvent.”
-The way we do business in 10, 20, or 50 years will likely not resemble at all what it does today – just look at how the coronavirus pandemic has demonstrated how quickly things can change.
+The way we do business in 10, 20, or 50 years will likely not resemble at all what it does today – consider how the coronavirus pandemic quickly forced things to change.

 3 ways companies can adapt in the Digital Renaissance